atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 hint='Try using SELECT *'

 correct_message='Correct!
+WHERE can be used to filter the rows returned.'></sqlbox>

+## Join Questions

+Join the Artist and the Album table with an inner join in the SQL box below:

+<sqlbox

+answer='SELECT * FROM artist JOIN albums;'

+hint='Try using SELECT *'

+correct_message='Correct!
 SELECT * can be used to return all of the columns from any table you have access to.'></sqlbox>

+Select all columns from the albums table where the album title is 'Let There Be Rock' in the SQL box below:

+<sqlbox

+answer="SELECT *

+FROM albums

+WHERE albums.TITLE = 'Let There Be Rock'"

+hint='Try using SELECT *'

+correct_message='Correct!
+WHERE can be used to filter the rows returned.'></sqlbox>